cesaravina/test/README.md

 ---

 ## Features
--Curates the perfect evening in by combining streaming entertainment and food -Uses Guidebox and The MovieDB APIs to find a random movie/tv show (https://www.guidebox.com/ | https://www.themoviedb.org/) -Uses Yelp's API and GeoLocation to generate a random, local restaurant based on the chosen cuisines -Form can also use zip code if GeoLocation is not supported -More suggestions available for both food and movie/tv show
+- Curates the perfect evening in by combining streaming entertainment and food
+- Uses Guidebox and The MovieDB APIs to find a random movie/tv show (https://www.guidebox.com/ | https://www.themoviedb.org/)
+- Uses Yelp's API and GeoLocation to generate a random, local restaurant based on the chosen cuisines
+- Form can also use zip code if GeoLocation is not supported
+- More suggestions available for both food and movie/tv show

 ---